kmati/friedjuju/ideas/idea-map-to-ui.md

 * the values are the values to be placed within the objects at the specified paths
 * it uses dot notation in a readable manner

+# Rules

+The following rules specify how the JSON is transformed into markup:

+1. A JSON object will be transformed into markup
+2. @ is a prefix for a markup attribute, e.g. @class, @id, @style, etc.
+3. $number is a prefix that specifies the instance number of an element, e.g. $0tr, $1td, etc.
+4. $str is a property whose value is plain text
+5. Arrays are used to replicate elements with a single tagName specified by the property that owns the array, e.g. tr: [ ... ] will create multiple <tr> elements
+6. You can use dot expressions in the property names as a shorthand notation.
+The elements will be recursively created.

 # What can all this be used for?